codebysandip/nralcm/README.md

   HandlerDispatcher will be responsible for choosing right handler based on request type

 # HttpHandler
 Handler will responsible for request management.
 Handler will be first who will recieve request and response object in the chain.
 An application can have multiple handlers.
 For example a handler will be for rest api, another handler can be for images and other files.
-By implementing a HttpHandler anyone can their own process.
+By implementing a HttpHandler anyone can implement their own process.

 # ExceptionHandler
-ExceptionHandler will be response handling errors at application level.
+ExceptionHandler will be recieve all errors at application level.
 This handler will get request, response and error object.

 # RouteMapping
 RouteMapping will be responsible for mapping of routes.
 Every route will map to a class (Controller).
 If Route will not exist then error will send to exception handler.